brett-shwom/backbone-business/README.md

 There are 4 main concepts:

--facts
+-  facts
--rules
+-  rules
--rules.viewVisibility
+-  rules.viewVisibility
--the backbone-business mixin
+-  the backbone-business mixin

 ###facts